donasensei/donasensei/README.md

 ----------

 ## _**Resently**_
 _I cleaned some neglected or spaghettied Repos._
+_Projects integration/migration WIP_

 _Blog is temporarily closed. (planning to change CMS)_